 Why does the water smell like rotten eggs?

 Sometimes the smell that comes from your tap water can be so potent it becomes intolerable.
 This smell is similar to that of rotten eggs.
-In this case, your water likely contains hydrogen sulfide gas.
+In this case, your water smells like rotten eggs because it contains hydrogen sulfide gas.
 This is a common problem experienced by many households, particularly those that consume water coming from a still source such as a Lake Reservoir or well.

 This smell is caused by naturally occurring organic compounds that breed from decayed plant materials in lakes and reservoirs.
 The gas gets into the water through water coming in contact with:

-The two water contaminants, hydrogen sulfide, and sulfates are generally not harmful to your health.
-However, even minuscule concentrations of these two contaminants will prevent you from drinking the water because of the potent taste and odor.
-Excess amounts of hydrogen sulfide gas can be harmful, though.
+The two water contaminants, hydrogen sulphide, and sulphates are generally not harmful to your health.
+However, even minuscule concentrations of these two contaminants will prevent you from drinking the water because of the potent taste and odour.
+Excess amounts of hydrogen sulphide gas can be harmful, though.
 You must either vent the gas to the atmosphere or remove it from the water.
 Venting will help stop the gas from collecting in low-lying areas such as basements or enclosed places like well houses.
-You must never enter or allow anyone who is not a professional to enter a well pit or enclosed area where hydrogen sulfide gas may be present.
+You must never enter or allow anyone who is not a professional to enter a well pit or enclosed area where hydrogen sulphide gas may be present.

-Sulfur bacteria is not harmful to your health though it produces slime, which is a breeding ground for other bacteria such as iron bacteria.
-This slime may also harbor disease-causing germs.
+Sulphur bacteria is not harmful to your health though it produces slime, which is a breeding ground for other bacteria such as iron bacteria.
+This slime may also harbour disease-causing germs.
 Moreover, the slime may clog plumbing, wells, and irrigation systems.

-The effects of sulfur as a water contaminant are directed less to health and more to plumbing fixtures.
+The effects of sulphur as a water contaminant are directed less to health and more to plumbing fixtures.
 The component corrodes metals and sometimes reacts to them and leaves a black or yellow stain.
 This corrosion will eventually lead to leaking pipes.

 How do you detect contaminated water?

-Sometimes the levels of sulfur may be so low that you cannot taste or smell it.
-Here are some ways to detect if you have sulfur in your water.
+Sometimes the levels of sulphur may be so low that you cannot taste or smell it.
+Here are some ways to detect if you have sulphur in your water.